 What you can do: Action items at the advertiser level for ad fraud prevention

 The first step to ad fraud prevention is understanding it.
 You’re in the right place, but another good starting point is to learn more about Methbot, a type of Clickbot that generates $3 to $5 million per day in fraudulent revenue.
 WhiteOps is a reliable resource for learnings on the subject, as well as resources like downloadable lists of compromised Methbot IP addresses and spoofed domains.
+Other things keep an eye out for can be found in this post about signs of ad fraud.

 Next up, analyze your campaign data and create comprehensive block lists.
 The block lists should also be paired with a whitelist to create a solid foundation for safer ads.
 These lists should be consistently reviewed and refined over time.